harryhopkins/documents/doc/Developing-Step-By-Step-Angular.md

     })
     export class MainModule { }

-Added an **import** statement and added PhoneBookComponent to **declarations** array.
-Now, we can refresh the page to see the new added page:
+We Added an **import** statement and added PhoneBookComponent to the **declarations** array.
+Now, we can refresh the page to see the new page we added:

 <img src="images/phonebook-empty-ng2.png" alt="Phonebook empty" class="img-thumbnail" style="width:100.0%" />

-Note: Angular-cli automatically re-compiles and refreshes the page when any changes made to any file in the application.
+Note: Angular-cli automatically re-compiles and refreshes the page when any changes are made to any file in the application.

 ### Creating Person Entity

-We define entities in **.Core** (domain) project (in server side).
-We can define a **Person** entity (mapped to **PbPersons** table in database) to represent a person in phone book as shown below (I created in in a new folder/namespace named PhoneBook):
+We define entities in the **.Core** (domain) project (in server side).
+We can define a **Person** entity (mapped to **PbPersons** table in database) to represent a person in the phone book as shown below (I created it in a new folder/namespace named PhoneBook):

     using System.ComponentModel.DataAnnotations;
     using System.ComponentModel.DataAnnotations.Schema;